portworx/px-docs/scaled-volumes.md

 # Volume Scale

-Orchestration software such as kubernetes, mesos, etc. allow scaling the number of instances of the pod/application.
-When these containers require data volumes, there is no way to link the containers to a volume.
+Orchestration software such as kubernetes, mesos, etc. allow scaling the number of instances of pods/applications.
+However, when these pods/applications require data volumes, there is no way to associate instances to data volumes.

 Volume scale allows re-use of the same volume name for all container instances by performing on-demand creation of volumes as user containers get scheduled on different nodes.
+Each instance of a container gets a unique instance of a data volume.

 In runtime, a node may fail and applications get respawned on different nodes.
 With volume scale, applications are re-associated with volumes regardless of where they are